ksu-auv-team/ksu-auv-team.github.io/_docs/systems/running-the-sub.md

  3. Surface (Brings the sub back up to the surface)

 This allows us to test individual states in the pool without having to write special state machines for each one.

+## Watching the Logs in Real Time
+If you want to watch the logs for any of the nodes in real time, you can do that using the helpful `auv-tail-*` alias that we add to the system.
+Just type that into your terminal, then hit tab twice to auto-fil the rest and you can see the logs in real time.